JonathanD250/requirement-analysis/README.md

 4. **Project Success**
    Projects that start with clear requirements are more likely to meet user needs and business goals, increasing the overall success rate.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several activities that help ensure the system meets user and business needs.
+The five key activities are:

+- **Requirements Gathering**
+  Collecting initial information from stakeholders about what the system should do.

+- **Requirement Elisitation**
+  Engaging stakeholders through interviews, surveys, and workshops to uncover detailed needs and expectations.

+- **Requirement Documentation**
+  Recording requirements in a structured format, such as Software Requirements Specifications (SRS).

+- **Requirement Analysis and Modelling**
+  Analysing requirements to resolve conflicts, prioritise features, and create models (like use cases or diagrams) to visualise the system.

+- **Requirement Validation**
+  Reviewing requirements with stakeholders to ensure they are accurate, complete, and aligned with business goals.